libretro/mame2003-plus-libretro/README.md

 /libretro system dir/mame2003/history.dat
 ```

-* hiscore metadata is built into mame2003 and enabled by default.
-Upon changing mame2003's core setting place an external `hiscore.dat` at this location: `/libretro system dir/mame2003/hiscore.dat`
+* hiscore metadata is built into mame2003 and enabled by default, however external highscore data can also be used.
+Enabled the external hiscore metadata feature in the mame2003 core settings and place `hiscore.dat` at this location: `/libretro system dir/mame2003/hiscore.dat`

 * User-generated content is placed in sub-directories within `/libretro savefile dir/mame2003/` e.g.:
 ```